611: No Such Thing As A Forbidden Panettone

 You deserve a present too.
 You sure do.

-Hello, and welcome to another episode of No Such Thing as a Fish, a weekly podcast coming to you from the QI offices in Hoburn.
+hello and welcome to another episode of No Such Thing as a Fish, a weekly podcast coming to you from the QI offices in Hoburn.
 My name is Dan Shriver.

 I am sitting here with Andrew Hunter Murray, James Harkin, and Anne Miller.

 And once again, we have gathered around the microphones with our four favorite facts from the last seven days and in no particular order.
-Here we go, starting with fact number one, and that is Anne.
+Here we go.

+Oh, thank you.
 What a return.

 Yeah.
 What a return.

 And Christmas is coming.

 Christmas is coming.
 So why?
 Why do you have to have that?
 So I got very interested in a big deep dive about how you make traditional Panettone.

 And the result was I became desperate to eat very high-quality Panettone.
 How deep is the deep dive on Panettone?